 “No,” I cry, and it sounds like a moan.

 I should have guessed from the size of the canvas.
 This is no ordinary Degas.
 It’s one of his masterworks.
+After the Bath, the last of five he gave the same name, but by far the most famous.

-And thats the least of it.
+And that‘s the least of it.
 This painting was torn from the walls of the Isabella Stewart Gardner Museum, ripped from its frame.
 It and all the other works taken that rainy night by a couple of bumbling thieves have never been recovered.

 In front of me stands on of the most valuable paintings stolen in the greatest unsolved art theft in history.